toddaulwurm/THREE/README.md

 HEY, Thanks for checking out my game!
-To start, please go to client/src/config.js and set your ip address for socket usage. :)
+To start, please go to client/src/config.js and set your ip address for socket usage. (ipconfig) :)

 # Getting Started with Create React App